 According to the KCC website they have been evaluated as "Excellent" by the Audit Commission.
 They have 'Investor in People' status and aspire to achieving an ‘Excellent’ ranking for the Local Government Equality Framework.
 The council has published aims as an employer which include: fairness and equality for all - developing a tolerant, respectful and understanding workforce - creating a safe and fair working environment for all.

-At the present time (autumn 2012) local authority jobs are still being cut and there isn't much good news for current or prospective staff.
-The moral of public sector employees generally is unlikely to be at an all time high; however our own anecdotal experience is that KCC is regarded quite highly as an employer by it's staff.
+At the present time (autumn 2014) local authority vacancies appear to be more numerous at any time over the last two years.
+When we checked the KCC website there were over 100 published job vacancies, the highest number seen in a long time.
+The moral of public sector employees generally is unlikely to be at an all time high; however our own anecdotal experience is that KCC is still regarded quite highly as an employer by it's staff.

 Published vacancies at the time of writing reflect the broad nature of opportunities available and include those below, to apply for jobs and much more visit the KCC Recruitment Portal.

 Details correct at the time of writing